google/WebFundamentals/src/_langs/en/tools/javascript/breakpoints/add-breakpoints.markdown

 View existing breakpoints at any time in the Sources panel:

 1. Open the Chrome menu ![Chrome menu](imgs/image_0.png){:.inline}.
 2. Choose **More tools** > **Developer tools**, or right-click a page element and choose **Inspect element** from the context menu.
 3. Select the **Sources** panel.

 Breakpoints are shown in the sidebar, grouped by type.

 ![Breakpoints sidebar](imgs/image_1.png)

+## Manual breakpoints

+Manual breakpoints are breakpoints that you set on a single line of code.
+There are two ways to set manual breakpoints, via the DevTools GUI, or by inserting the `debugger` keyword in your code.

+Use manual breakpoints when you have a strong suspicion of where your code is failing, and you want to inspect the call stack and variable values at that exact moment in time.

-## Breakpoint on a line of code
+### Add a manual breakpoint on a single line of code

-Use the line breakpoint when you want to see the effect of a script up to a certain point before it finishes, or when you want to examine the values of variables or parameters the script is processing.
-Execution pauses at a specific line, before the line is executed.

 To add/remove a line breakpoint:

 1. Click the line number of the line where you want to set the breakpoint.
    You can add multiple breakpoints by clicking each line's line number.

    Alternately, you can include a **debugger;** statement in your code, which is equivalent to setting a line breakpoint at that line.

 2. Temporarily disable a line breakpoint by clearing its checkbox in the sidebar.

 3. Remove a line breakpoint by clicking the line number again; or right-click the breakpoint in the sidebar and choose **Remove breakpoint**.

 ![Line breakpoint](imgs/image_2.png)